jcheng305/xkcd/README.md

 # Instructions:
 * Be sure to install a CORS plugin (compatible with most browsers), due to the reason that a CORS error occurs when using the API.
 You must use the plugin or else you have no access to the api.
+You can use the following/similar plugins for your respective browser [here](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en)
 * When user clicks on button it'll generate a random comic.